CS 3710: Syllabus for Introduction to Cybersecurity (ICS), fall 2025

 It is the University’s long-standing policy and practice to reasonably accommodate students so that they do not experience an adverse academic consequence when sincerely held religious beliefs or observances conflict with academic requirements.

-Students who wish to request academic accommodation for a religious observance should submit their request to us by email as far in advance as possible.
+Students who wish to request academic accommodation for a religious observance should submit their request to me by email as far in advance as possible.
 Students who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the University’s Office for Equal Opportunity and Civil Rights (EOCR) at UVAEOCR@virginia.edu or 434-924-3200.

 The University of Virginia is dedicated to providing a safe and equitable learning environment for all students.
 If you or someone you know has been affected by power-based personal violence, more information can be found on the UVA Sexual Violence website that describes reporting options and resources available.